 Mommy and Me classes can save your sanity.
 No joke.
-After I had my first son a little over five years ago, I made the decision to stay home and focus on raising my new infant.
+After I had my first son, I made the decision to stay home and focus on raising my new infant.
 It was such a special time of bonding and watching him grow and change everyday.
 But it was also monotonous…babies can only do so many entertaining things!

-I am so fortunate to live in the Atlanta area and have access to SO many wonderful baby friendly activities near me.
-We’ve compiled a list of 55 Mommy & Me classes to help you survive the early years (and sometimes long days)!
+I am so fortunate to live in the Atlanta, Georgia area and have access to SO many wonderful baby-friendly activities near me.
+We’ve compiled a list of 41+ Mommy & Me classes to help you survive the early years (and sometimes long days).

 COST: Included in museum admission.

-Each Thursday, the Southern Museum offers a Mommy and Me Preschool Program geared towards 3-5 year olds.
+Each Thursday, The Southern Museum of Civil War and Locomotive History in Kennesaw offers a Mommy and Me Preschool Program geared towards children ages 3-5.
 Each week features a different theme, with fun activities to keep you both busy!
-You can attend at 10:00, 11:00 AM or 12:00 PM.
-Don’t miss out on any of their events throughout the year!

 COST: Included in museum admission.